 FINANCIAL AID

-FACTS Management Company manages all applications for financial aid.
-Financial aid is standard through FACTS for all schools.
-Each family pays the same fee directly to FACTS and FACTS processes the application and collects all of the supporting documentation.
-Deadlines and guidelines must be met in order to be considered for financial aid.
+FACTS Tuition Management Company manages all applications for financial aid.
+Each family pays the same fee directly to FACTS and FACTS processes the application and collects all the supporting documentation.
+Contact the principal for information on tuition assistance.